 Here are some reference prices for the most basic ingredients and the most popular foods you can choose to buy.
 Get an idea of what drinks, ingredients and whole meals cost in Iceland:

-€50 for one three-course meal at a high-end restaurant
+- €50 for one three-course meal at a higher-end restaurant

 Costs for transportation in Iceland

 Another important component of the monthly cost of living is the one for transportation.
 What means you choose to travel by, and how much it costs, will definitely add up to your monthly expenses in Iceland.
 Here’s your options and their specific prices: